Dodgers vs. Angels Player Props Betting Odds

 Freeman Stats

-- Freeman takes a four-game streak with at least one hit into this one.
-During his last five outings he is hitting .350 with two doubles, a home run, a walk and three RBI.
+- Freeman enters this matchup looking to extend his five-game hit streak.
+During his last five outings he is batting .364 with two doubles, two home runs and four RBI.

 Freeman Recent Games